 Hotels: A variety of 3, 4 & 5 star hotels in cities and towns.

-Homestays: Students can homestay with local families in remote villages.
+Homestays: Students can stay in the homes of local families in remote villages.

 Volcano & Rainforest Base House: A large property located near the town of La Fortuna, this large house has capacity for groups of more than 60.

-Turrialba Base House: A traditional Costa Rican townhouse set in the Turrialba Valley and is known for its proximity to adventure activities.
+Turrialba Base House: A traditional Costa Rican townhouse that is set in the Turrialba Valley and is known for its proximity to adventure activities.

 The Surf Base House: Perched on a hill overlooking the rainforest, this multi-story surf house is located just outside the coastal town of Uvita.
 With easy access to consistent surf, this is a great spot for beginners or advanced surfers.